-Stanford committed to substantial enhancements of its financial aid program just as the economic recession led to increased need among students and their families.
-As a result, the university's financial aid budget has more than doubled since 2003-04.
-The policy changes have greatly reduced the percentage of seniors graduating with student loans and have allowed us to remain competitive with peer institutions.
+These policies have greatly reduced the percentage of seniors graduating with student loans and have allowed us to remain competitive with peer institutions.
 To ensure that Stanford remains accessible to talented students from all backgrounds, the university is looking to increase support for financial aid from The Stanford Fund and to continue growing the endowment for scholarships.